getAlby/js-sdk/examples/README.md

 ## ✅ Prerequisites

+> 🛠️ Only needed if you're running the **legacy JavaScript examples** (not required for TypeScript examples)

-Before running the examples, make sure to install and build the Alby SDK from the root directory:
+Before running legacy JS examples, make sure to install and build the Alby SDK from the root directory:

 ```bash
 cd ..